 Health Conditions Related to Genetic Changes

-At least three mutations in the ARID1A gene can cause Coffin-Siris syndrome.
+More than 30 variants (also known as mutations) in the ARID1A gene can cause Coffin-Siris syndrome.
 This condition is characterized by delayed development, abnormalities of the fifth (pinky) fingers or toes, and characteristic facial features that are described as coarse.
-The ARID1A gene mutations involved in Coffin-Siris syndrome lead to an abnormally short, nonfunctional protein.
+The ARID1A gene variants involved in Coffin-Siris syndrome lead to an abnormally short, nonfunctional protein.
 As a result, affected individuals have half the normal amount of functioning ARID1A protein.
-Although it is unclear how these changes affect SWI/SNF complexes, researchers suggest that ARID1A gene mutations result in abnormal chromatin remodeling.
+Although it is unclear how these changes affect SWI/SNF complexes, researchers suggest that ARID1A gene variants result in abnormal chromatin remodeling.
 Disturbance of this process alters the activity of many genes and disrupts several cellular processes, which could explain the diverse signs and symptoms of Coffin-Siris syndrome.
 People with Coffin-Siris syndrome do not appear to have an increased risk of cancer (see below).More About This Health Condition

 MedlinePlus Genetics provides information about Bladder cancerMore About This Health Condition

 MedlinePlus Genetics provides information about CholangiocarcinomaMore About This Health Condition